5 Tooth Decay Causes You Didn't Realize You're Doing

 Dude, You’re Still Eating Sugar

 You may have cleared your pantry of chocolate and candy bars, but sugar manifests in many ways!
-Seemingly innocent fruit like mangoes, watermelon, grapes, and your favorite post-workout snack bananas come loaded with fructose.
+Seemingly innocent fruit like mangoes, watermelon, grapes, and your favorite post-workout snack bananas come loaded with fructose, which causes tooth decay.
 Though this type of sugar is relatively better than others, they are still a sweet feast for oral bacteria and a precursor to bulok na ngipin.

 While we’re talking about produce, know that acidic fruits, like oranges, pomelo, and strawberries, aren’t too good for your teeth either.
 Their acid content may wear down your tooth enamel, making you more susceptible to cavities.